gwalkey/SQLTranscriptase/README.md

 # SQLTranscriptase
 <h2>SQL Server Documentation in Powershell</h2>

-<h3>I will be refactoring these this spring, as I originally wrote these being new to Powershell</h3>

-Check the Wiki for Installation instructions
+<h3>Check the Wiki for Installation instructions</h3

 Shoot me an email at dev@insyncva.com with suggestions